nggit/tremolo-docs/logging.md

 If you want to print your log messages, you can make use of `server['logger']` within [handlers](handlers.html) or [middlewares](middlewares.html).
 It is a Python's [Logger](https://docs.python.org/3/library/logging.html) object.

+{: .warning }
+You are responsible for sanitizing input to the logger.

 ```python
 from tremolo import Tremolo